liobouchan/Neo4JToDoAWorkShop/README.md

-# Neo4JToDoAWorkShop
+# Neo4J WorkShop
-Material to Teach Neo4J
+Material extracted to give a WorkShop of Neo4j , the Objective is to create a Graph Database on Neo4j, using Neo4j tools.
+(Browser , Desktop)